Skip to main content

 UI configuration

-When creating or editing a DB2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, or Sybase database connector, check the Use Password Vault option and then select the required credential path from the Credential Path dropdown.
-If the “Test Connection” run succeeds then it is complete.
+When creating or editing a Db2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, YugabyteDB, CockroachDB, or Sybase database connector, select the Password Vault option from the Authentication Type dropdown and then select the required credential path from the Credential Path dropdown.
+If the Test Connection run succeeds, then it is complete.

 API configuration

-CredentialPathId is an optional field when creating a DB2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, or Sybase database connector via the API.
+CredentialPathId is an optional field when creating a DB2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, YugabyteDB, CockroachDB, or Sybase database connector via the API.
 Setting this value to the id of an existing credential path object will result in the connector using password vaults to retrieve the credential.
 As an example:

 CODE